pamoroso/suite8080/docs/usage.md

 No other expressions are supported.

-### Strings
+### Strings and character constants

-Strings are enclosed within single quote characters, e.g. `'This is a string'`, and must not contain single quotes.
-Therefore, `'I'm a string'` is not allowed.
+Strings are sequences of characters enclosed within single `'` or double `"` quotes, such as `'This is a string'`.
+Strings delimited by single quotes may contain double quotes, and vice versa, as in `"I'm a string"` or `'This is a "string"'`.

-Character constants (also known as ASCII constants) are strings containing only one character.
+Character constants, also known as ASCII constants, are strings containing only one character.
+For example, `'F'`, `"b"`, and `'*'` are character constants.

 ### Macros